 If you haven’t seen it yet, also make sure to dance along to the new music video for Girls Like Me AND look out for more dates with the Toronto Chamber-Pop Orchestra.
-Just announced: a free show on July 1st with the TD Toronto Jazz Festival, and a mini-tour in Québec and Ontario with performances in Montréal, Morrisburg, and Westben at the end of July.
+Next up: Kitchener, Ontario (Tickets HERE)

 “It starts and ends with Lica’s voice.
 It’s a bright, vibrant contralto one minute, laconic and syrupy the next when she lets a phrase die on the vine and trail off”